-- A. To survey the university community for willingness to serve on the various committees. - B. To determine eligibility of people willing to serve on specific committees. - C. To prepare, distribute, collect, and process ballots at the various stages of the nomination and election process. - D. To coordinate any University elections with the nominations and elections committees of the various University bodies (schools, librarians/counselors/coaches, non-teaching faculty, etc.).
+- A. To survey the university community for willingness to serve on the various committees. - B. To determine eligibility of people willing to serve on specific committees. - C. To prepare, distribute, collect, and process ballots at the various stages of the nomination and election process. - D. To coordinate with University administration in updating the Senate roster.